Coronavirus: protection concept kitas ylaa

 - The children in our institutions spend time outdoors every day.
 They do this either in their garden or they go for a walk in the regular groups of children.
 The hygiene measures and distance rules are also observed.

-- Visits with parents should take place outside opening hours if possible.
+- Parent visits may take place during normal opening hours of the kita .
 Parents are obliged to wear protective masks during the visit.